 \section{spatial covariant gravities}

 {2.\arabic{equation}} In this section, we present a brief introduction of the construction of the spatial covariant gravities.
-Most of the expressions and results used here can be found in \cite{Gao:2014soa, Gao:2014fra, Zhu:2022dfq, Gao:2019liu} and references therein.
+Most of the expressions and results used here can be found in Refs. \cite{Gao:2014soa, Gao:2014fra, Zhu:2022dfq, Gao:2019liu} and references therein.

-The spatial covariant gravity is only invariant under the 3-dimensional spatial diffeomorphism, which breaks the time diffeomorphism.
-Therefore the gravitational action of this type theories can be constructed only in terms of spatial spatial diffeomorphism invariants.
-In order to write down the gravitational action, it is convenient to write the metric of the spacetime in the Arnowitt-Deser-Misner form \cite{ADM}, \bqn ds^2 = - N^2 dt^2 + g_{ij} (dx^i + N^i dt)(dx^j + N^j dt), \eqn where $N$ is the lapse function, $g_{ij}$ the 3-dimensional spatial metric, and $N_i$ the shift vector.
-With these ADM variables, the general action of the spatial covariant gravities can be written in the form, \bqn\lb{action} S = \int dt d^3 x N \sqrt{g} {\cal L}(N, g_{ij}, K_{ij}, R_{ij}, \nabla_i, \varepsilon_{ijk}), \eqn $K_{ij}$ is the extrinsic curvature of $t=$constant hypersurfaces, \bqn K_{ij} = \frac{1}{2N} \left(\partial_t g_{ij} - \nabla_i N_j -\nabla_j N_i\right), \eqn $R_{ij}$ the intrinsic curvature tensor, $\nabla^i$ the spatial covariant derivative with respect to $g_{ij}$, and $\varepsilon_{ijk}=\sqrt{g} \epsilon_{ijk}$ the spatial Levi-Civita tensor with $\epsilon_{ijk}$ being the total antisymmetric tensor.
+The spatial covariant gravity is only invariant under the three-dimensional spatial diffeomorphism, which breaks the time diffeomorphism.
+Therefore, the gravitational action of this type of theory can be constructed only in terms of spatial diffeomorphism invariants.
+In order to write down the gravitational action, it is convenient to write the metric of the spacetime in the Arnowitt-Deser-Misner (ADM) form \cite{ADM}, \bqn ds^2 = - N^2 dt^2 + g_{ij} (dx^i + N^i dt)(dx^j + N^j dt), \eqn where $N$ is the lapse function, $g_{ij}$ is the three-dimensional spatial metric, and $N_i$ is the shift vector.
+With these ADM variables, the general action of the spatial covariant gravities can be written in the form, \bqn\lb{action} S = \int dt d^3 x N \sqrt{g} {\cal L}(N, g_{ij}, K_{ij}, R_{ij}, \nabla_i, \varepsilon_{ijk}), \eqn where $K_{ij}$ is the extrinsic curvature of $t=$const hypersurfaces, \bqn K_{ij} = \frac{1}{2N} \left(\partial_t g_{ij} - \nabla_i N_j -\nabla_j N_i\right), \eqn $R_{ij}$ is the intrinsic curvature tensor, $\nabla^i$ is the spatial covariant derivative with respect to $g_{ij}$, and $\varepsilon_{ijk}=\sqrt{g} \epsilon_{ijk}$ is the spatial Levi-Civita tensor with $\epsilon_{ijk}$ being the total antisymmetric tensor.